Shiimymy/general-knowledge-quiz/README.md

 | Exit Game | The Exit Game button redirect the user to www.google.com | YES |

-Through manual testing, I saw that the website was not responsive enough and I had to make some updates.
-I did some changes thanks to [Am I Responsive website](https://ui.dev/amiresponsive) as I didn't have acess to a bigger screen.

-Then, I saw that the button "Exit Game" was not working and updated the function code.

-I also realised that adding the information about which is the correct answer would need to be added when the user select the wrong option for a better user experience.

 ### Validator Testing

 * HTML Testing : 1 error found with [W3C Validator](https://validator.w3.org/) in the text input of the first page as I used "min" attribute which in now deleted.